fdebrus/Nikobus-HA/README.md

     entity_id: light.example_light
 ```

-**BREAKING CHANGES**

-The configuration files are no longer in the custom_integration directory but shall be placed in the HA/config.
-See install

-Always restart from the nikobus_config.json as the template might have changed eg (added "operation_time" for shutters)

 **Install**

-Integration with with a direct attached serial eg /dev/ttyUSB0 (currently available in the dev channel)
+Integration with with a direct attached serial eg /dev/ttyUSB0

 or

 An RS232 to IP bridge (like HF2211 or others).

 ![image](https://github.com/fdebrus/Nikobus-HA/assets/33791533/2451b88a-beff-46ce-85bf-f5486a69b37c)